SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 suprasegmental emics is the study of the suprasegmentals of an emic unit. segmental emics is not suprasegmental emics.

-## exprs

-Importantly, etic units are still in some sense abstract, they are not exprs.
-An expr is an instance of production of something from the emic unit's signifier topic/cake.
-Alternatively, an expr is one of the infinite set of things that are grouped into an etic unit.
-^e.g. saying a sound, writing a glyph....

 ## related things